-Like the iPhone 6S, the Galaxy S7 is simply a fantastic phone: 5.1-inch QHD screen, octa-core processors, and impressive software.
+Like the iPhone 7, the Galaxy S8 is simply a fantastic phone: huge 5.8-inch QHD screen, octa-core processors, and impressive software.
 It's also compatible with loads of wearables, such as the Samsung Gear Fit - which is cheaper and more lightweight than the Apple Watch, by the way, and will automatically input your data into S Health for you.

 Sony Xperia Z5 Compact